-PA National Guard deployed to Philadelphia fearing second night of violent riots over deadly cop shooting
+National Guard deployed to Philadelphia

 Outlaw said the department has not determined when police body camera footage of the shooting will be released.

 Philadelphia District Attorney Larry Krasner reportedly said he hopes that his office will release the footage, but that he would need to discuss it with Outlaw and other city leaders.
+In a news conference Tuesday afternoon, he pledged that his office will conduct an impartial investigation, the Philadelphia Inquirer reported.

+“We are not out to cover for anybody.
+We are not out to get anybody,” Krasner said.

+In his three years in office, Kranser has charged two police officers over misconduct.
+Both cases are pending.
+No Philadelphia police officers have been charged for an on-duty shooting in two decades, according to the newspaper.

 Calls from Fox News to the Philadelphia Fraternal Order of Police, the union that represents rank-and-file officers, were not returned.